FaxanaduHacks/pythia/README.md

 ## Configuration

-You can customize the list of tickers to be displayed in the slideshow by modifying the tickers list in the main function of the pythia.py script.
+Modify the ticker list in the `main()` function of `pythia.py` to customize which symbols appear in the slideshow.

 ## Contribution

-Contributions to this project are welcome!
-If you encounter any issues, have ideas for improvements, or want to add new features, feel free to submit a pull request or open an issue.
+Contributions to this project are welcome.
+If you find issues or have suggestions for improvements or new features, submit a pull request or open an issue.

 ## License

-This barcode scanner is open-source and licensed under the MIT License.
-See the LICENSE file for more details.
+This project is released under the MIT License.
+See the `LICENSE` file for more details.

 ## Acknowledgments

-The development of this application benefited from the assistance of language models, including GPT-3.5 and GPT-4, provided by OpenAI.
+The development of the first version of this application benefited from the assistance of language models, including GPT-3.5 and GPT-4, provided by OpenAI.
 The author acknowledges the valuable contributions made by these language models in generating design ideas and providing insights during the development process.